ibm-cloud-docs/monitoring/pricing.md

 * `Additional API calls`

-    1M API calls are included with the Sysdig instance each month.
+    1M API calls are included with the instance each month.

     The price for additional API calls is 0.01 USD per 1000 API calls.